umutamac/Portfolio/README.md

 * [Additional Information](#Additional-Information)

 ### Installation
 No need for installation.
-The page is deployed on "link to be included".
+The page is deployed on: https://umutamac.github.io/react-portfolio/

 ### Usage
 Top left has a dropdown menu that leads to About Me and Portfolio sections.
 In portfolio section, each card shows a project I have worked on, and includes a link to the deployed link, or a link to its repository.